Steve Smith Sr.: 2005 season and comeback

+In Week 1, Smith had eight receptions for 138 yards and a touchdown in a loss to the New Orleans Saints.
+In Week 3, he had 11 receptions for 170 yards and three touchdowns in a 27–24 loss to the Miami Dolphins.
+In Week 5 against the Arizona Cardinals, he had eight receptions for 119 yards and two touchdowns in the 24–20 win.
+In Week 6, on the road against the Detroit Lions, he had six receptions for 123 yards and a touchdown in the 21–20 win.
+In Week 8, he had 11 receptions for 201 yards and a touchdown in the 38–13 win over the Minnesota Vikings.
+He was named NFC Offensive Player of the Month for October.
+In Week 11 against the Chicago Bears, he had 14 receptions for 169 yards in a 13–3 loss.
+In Week 17 against the Atlanta Falcons, he had nine receptions for 131 yards and a touchdown in the 44–11 win.
 In the 2005 NFL season, Smith recovered from his injury to have the best season of his career.
 He earned the "Triple Crown" of receiving, leading the NFL in receptions (103), receiving yards (1,563), and receiving touchdowns (12) and became only the third player, after Jerry Rice (1990) and Sterling Sharpe (1992), to accomplish this feat in the Super Bowl era.
 Smith also returned 27 punts for 286 yards.
 His 10.6 yards/punt return was the second-highest of his career, after his 10.7 yards/punt return in his rookie season.

 Smith dominated the first two rounds of the 2005–06 NFL playoffs.
 In a Wild Card Round victory over the New York Giants, Smith caught 10 passes for 84 yards and a touchdown, and rushed for 12 yards and another score.
-The Panthers then defeated the Chicago Bears in the divisional round, aided by Smith's franchise record 12 receptions for 218 yards and 2 touchdowns.
+The Panthers then defeated the Chicago Bears in the divisional round, aided by Smith's franchise record 12 receptions for 218 yards and two touchdowns.
 Smith and the Panthers then faced the Seattle Seahawks in the NFC Championship.
-Although he scored on a 59-yard punt return, Smith was held to 33 receiving yards on 5 catches, and the Panthers lost by a score of 34–14.
+Although he scored on a 59-yard punt return, Smith was held to 33 receiving yards on five catches, and the Panthers lost by a score of 34–14.

+For the second time, Smith was named first team All-Pro.
 Smith, along with teammates Jake Delhomme, Julius Peppers, and Mike Wahle were invited to the 2006 Pro Bowl after the season.
 Smith also shared the 2005 NFL Comeback Player of the Year Award with New England Patriots' linebacker Tedy Bruschi.